michaelyatco/choredoor/ChoreDoor6.md

     >Hint - `doorClicked = true;`

 Congratulations!
-You've successfully built your first Milestone Project and created a fun interactive game utilizing your HTML, CSS, and JavaScript knowledge.
+You've successfully built your first Milestone Project and created a fun interactive game utilizing your **HTML**, **CSS**, and **JavaScript** knowledge.
 Be proud of how far you've come.
-If, however, you feel like taking this project to the next level (ie. adding more flourish to the HTML/CSS, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the **Next Steps** section of this Milestone Project.
+If, however, you feel like taking this project to the next level (ie. adding more flourish to the **HTML**/**CSS**, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the **Next Steps** section of this Milestone Project.

 ```
 Solution Code - HTML